lee38/CarBrandClassifier/README.md

-# ENEL645_Group14
-ENEL 645 Final Project group 14
+# Deep Learning Group Project
 Data was adapted from the following Kaggle links:

 - Raw dataset developed and released by Stanford: https://www.kaggle.com/jessicali9530/stanford-cars-dataset